 Extend the learning into your literacy block with the leveled reading passages, comprehension questions, and print and digital quiz.

 2. Learn New Year’s Traditions Around the World

 January is the perfect time to refresh and reteach routines and procedures as well as to write resolutions and set new learning goals!
 This New Year’s resolution writing craft includes graphic organizers for students to list their goals then turn them into resolutions. bulletin board display title lettering is also included to make an easy January hallway display!

 3. Record Resolutions From A Character’s Point Of View

 Have your students think like their favorite book character and make New Year’s resolutions with the ChatterPix app!
 It’s super easy to use your iPad to animate a picture with a little talking mouth!
 This higher order thinking activity by Jen Jones from Hello Literacy is both fun and timely for students to put themselves in a characters’ shoes while teaching point of view.
 This post includes a quick tutorial and a list of several books with strong characters to help you get started!

 4. Make A Happiness Jar

 These Happiness/Gratitude Jars from Mommypotamus are ideal for the classroom!
 Use a large plastic jar, you know the ones you find at Walmart filled with cheese puffs?
 That one, and keep a supply of note paper nearby.
 Students can write down moments that make them happy at home or at school and place them in the jar.
-Rather than wait a whole year, read a few each day or at the end of the week before dismissal or save them up to use for brain breaks!
+Read a few each day, or at the end of the week before dismissal.
+You can also read them during brain breaks!